-- Humanitarian services such as free blood donation and free medicine supply for poor patients, relief works during natural calamities such as cyclones, floods, epidemics etc.
+- Humanitarian services such as free blood donation and free medicine supply for poor patients, relief works during natural calamities such as cyclones, floods, epidemics, etc.

 Committees consisting of Teachers and Students (Teachers-Students Committees) look after these activities.

 The committees are formed by the Academic Council at the beginning of each academic session.
-The number of committees are determined by the Academic Council.
+The number of committees is determined by the Academic Council.
 Each committee usually shall consist of one teacher and two/three students.
 Two students are selected from each year of class and then they are distributed in the committees.
 No student can be a member of more than one committee.
 The committees shall have an allocation of annual budgets.

 Guardians Advice on the College affairs is welcome.
 There exists a Guardians Advisory Committee, which meets at least once in three months.
 The Members of the Committee are selected annually from the guardians of the students.
-All guardians are invited in a meeting with the College Authority at least once a year.
+All guardians are invited to a meeting with the College Authority at least once a year.
 Guardians Advisory Committee is formed in this meeting for one year.

 Academic Council and Guardians Advisory Committee meet when necessary.
 They discuss all aspects of academic matters of the college and suggest measures for improving the academic environment and total improvement of teaching in the college.